SummerS-tars/Practice_Database/1_ClassNote/05_Class.md

 #### 3.2.1.
 Keys of Entity Sets

-just the keys we mentioned before
+just the keys we mentioned before in chapter about relation schema

 - **super key**
 - **candidate key**